Review information below on PharmCAS fees, payment methods, refund policies, and accompanying fee and payment details.

 Once you submit your fee waiver request, it can take up to 10 business days to process.
 The status of your request will be sent to both your e-mail address and your application inbox.
 While your fee waiver request is pending, you are unable to submit your application.
 To submit your application and forfeit your waiver request, return to the Fee Assistance Program section and click Cancel Request.
 Once you submit your application, you are ineligible to apply for another fee waiver in the same application cycle.

 If your waiver is approved, $175 will be automatically deducted from your total fees.
 You will be responsible for any remaining balance.
 Contact customer service immediately, if you do not see the waiver amount deducted.

 Once you have received your waiver, you must apply it within 14 days (including holidays and weekends).
 If your waiver is not used within 14 days, you will forfeit the waiver and it will be given to another qualifying applicant.

-PharmCAS will notify your designated program(s) if you qualify for a waiver, even if your request is received after all available waivers are granted.
+PharmCAS will notify your designated program(s) if you qualify for and are granted a waiver.
 You may still be responsible for supplemental application fees, regardless of your PharmCAS fee waiver status.
 If you received a fee waiver during a previous cycle, you may still apply for another in the next cycle.